 Here’s some tips I learned from experience, veteran hikers and outdoor photographers:

 - Bring a sturdy, lightweight, adequately cushioned water repellent camera bag with a rain cover.
-I brought a Low Pro belt bag that fits all my essential camera and lenses plus accessories.
-I lost count how many times this bag saved my cam gears from rain, dust, dirt and scratches and falls.
+I brought a Low Pro Inverse belt bag that fits all my essential camera and lenses plus some accessories.
+I lost count how many times this bag saved my cam gears from rain, dust, dirt and scratches and bad falls.

-- Weatherproof your camera, lenses and accessories.
+- “Weatherproof” your camera, lenses and accessories.
 Some camera manufacturer claim weatherproofing of their camera and lenses, but the harsh environment of the tropical forest is just too much for these gadgets.
 I use bubble plastic to wrap my lenses then zip locked them inside my belt bag.
-My camera has a light water repellent flannel cloth bag hanging on it and I use this to cover my camera when its hanging around my neck during shoot intervals.
+My camera has a water repellent flannel cloth bag hanging on it and I use this to cover my camera when its hanging around my neck during shoot intervals.
 This is my first layer of defence agains dirt, dust, water and scratches.
 As a back up, I bring a large garbage bag to put all my gears immediately during heavy rain.
 (Edit: I now use overboard bags 🙂 )

-- Bring a boxed desiccant and put it safely inside your camera bag.
+- Bring a boxed desiccant inside your camera bag.
 Temperature can be freezing up there and sometimes, and your camera gets that familiar “fogging” on glass surfaces.
 Changes in temperature imperils your camera sensor and lenses.
-Fungi loves to grown in humid environment.
-This might not totally prevent your cam/lenses from getting “infected” but at least it minimizes the chances of fungi gowing on your sensor and lenses.
+Fungi loves to grow in humid environments.
+Desiccants reduces humidity.
+This might not totally prevent your cam/lenses from getting “infected” by but at least it minimizes the chances of fungi gowing on your sensor and lenses.